Botswana's Debswana to extend Jwaneng diamond mine life beyond 2024

-GABORONE Botswana's Debswana Diamond Mining, a joint venture between De Beers and the southern Africa country's government, plans to extend the lifespan of its Jwaneng mine beyond 2024, a mines minister said.
+GABORONE (Reuters) - Botswana's Debswana Diamond Mining, a joint venture between De Beers and the southern Africa country's government, plans to extend the lifespan of its Jwaneng mine beyond 2024, a mines minister said.

 The project, known as Cut 9, follows a $3 billion (£2.33 billion) expansion of Botswana's richest diamond mine in 2010 to uncover 100 million carats of diamond and extend the life of the mine to 2024.